McCarthey Family Foundation Lecture Series

 Open to the public and free of charge

 Under Remnick’s leadership, The New Yorker has become the country’s most honored magazine.
-It has won forty-one National Magazine Awards, including multiple citations for General Excellence, and has been named a finalist a hundred and fifty-six times, more than any other publication.
+It has won forty-one National Magazine Awards, including multiple citations for General Excellence, and has been named a finalist 156 times, more than any other publication.
 In 2016, The New Yorker became the first magazine to win a Pulitzer Prize for its writing, bringing home two awards that year.
-Remnick’s personal honors include Advertising Age’s Editor of the Year, in 2000 and 2016, and election to the American Academy of Arts and Letters, in 2016.
+Remnick’s personal honors include Advertising Age’s Editor of the Year in 2000 and 2016, and election to the American Academy of Arts and Letters in 2016.

 Remnick has contributed to The New York Review of Books, Vanity Fair, Esquire, and The New Republic.
-He has been a Visiting Fellow at the Council on Foreign Relations and has taught at Princeton, where he received his B.A., in 1981, and Columbia.
+He has been a Visiting Fellow at the Council on Foreign Relations and has taught at Columbia and Princeton, where he received his B.A. in 1981.
 He lives in New York with his wife, Esther Fein; they have three children, Alex, Noah, and Natasha.

 Call For Entries